Blenheim Riverside Railway: Locomotives

 The railway has a small collection of diesel locomotives.
-In 1986 the society acquired A & G Price Da 6 from Horrell & Sons of Gore.
+In 1986, the society acquired A & G Price Da 6 from Horrell & Sons of Gore.
 This locomotive, first of a batch of three, was constructed to work coal mines in Ohai.
-It was overhauled in 2010, replacing the original Leyland powerplant with an Isuzu, and named "George" after a long serving member of the Society.
-November 2016 the Society purchased A&G Price Da 8, last remaining sister of "George" and two bogie carriages.
-These came from Totara Springs Christian Centre near Matamata, after use on the Kerikeri Orchard Railway who originally obtained the loco from Ohai.
+It was overhauled in 2010, replacing the original Leyland powerplant with an Isuzu, and named "George" after a long serving member of the society.
+November 2016, the Society purchased A&G Price Da 8, last remaining sister of "George" and two bogie carriages.
+These came from Totara Springs Christian Centre near Matamata, after use on the Kerikeri Orchard Railway who originally obtained the locomotives from Ohai.
 The locomotive entered service in 2017 after refitting of ballast blocks each end of the frame, brake system modifications and a new livery.
 Ruston & Hornsby 170204 was purchased from the Ashburton Vintage Car Club, regauged and overhauled, officially entering service in 1997 named "Murray".
-The year 2012 saw the arrival of two locomotives.
-A homebuilt hydraulic bogie loco, formerly used at a private railway in the Marlborough Sounds was donated by the constructors' family, and named "Onahau" after its former home.
-A second Ruston, of 20DL type but with steam loco outline body, was purchased from Auckland and once worked at the short lived Footrot Flats theme park.
+The year 2012 was the arrival of two locomotives.
+A homebuilt hydraulic bogie locomotives, formerly used at a private railway in the Marlborough Sounds was donated by the constructors family, and named "Onahau" after its former home.
+A second Ruston, of 20DL type but with steam locomotive outline body, was purchased from Auckland and once worked at the short lived Footrot Flats theme park.
 It is not used for passenger service, but is still equipped with air brakes and is used mainly for workshop shunting.